amueller69/Law-School-Notes/Fall-2018/Torts/01-Law_and_Economics.md

 ## Law and Economics

 * Law and Economics approach has been the dominant framework in tort law since the 1970's
+* Posner - Hypothesis is that the rules governing tort liability are best explained as efforts to minimize social costs
 * Tort rules function as a mechanism for internalizing externalities
   * Awarding tort damages can be viewed as a Pigouvian tax, applied after the fact, intended to disincentivize certain actions
 * Goal of Law and Economics approach is to maximize efficiency